wharton/cf-remoteaddr/README.md

 Notes:
 ------

-The tag was developed to address issues moving a site behind a hardware load balancer.
+The tag was developed to address issues moving a ColdFusion site hosted on IIS behind a hardware load balancer.
 With this move the value originaly available in CGI.REMOTE_ADDR was placed in the X-Forwarded-For header.
 To get this value, this tag uses the last value in the X-Forwarded-For header if multiple values are present as this is the value that was previously available in CGI.REMOTE_ADDR.
-This may not be the original client IP.
+This may not be the original client IP.git